-Inactive people can achieve major health and fitness gains in a fraction of the timeFebruary 1st, 2013 in Health /
+Inactive people can achieve major health and fitness gains in a fraction of the timeFebruary 1, 2013 in Medicine & Health / Health

 With many of us struggling to get enough exercise, sport and exercise scientists at Liverpool John Moores University (LJMU) and the University of Birmingham, under the lead of Professor Anton Wagenmakers, have been working on a time-saving solution.